Looking for the cheapest way to travel?

 And while the techniques I implement now are advanced:

 I didn’t start out this way.
 You also don’t need to go to my extreme to earn a free trip.

 By using just one travel rewards card on your purchases, you can earn at least one free trip a year, among other benefits!

-So start saving money on travel now by checking out my free travel hacking course!
+So start saving money with luxury travel hacks now by checking out my free travel hacking course!

 5. Cook for Yourself